FlaGer99/SLR-Spatio-Temporal-GNN/README.md

 <!--- (COMMENTATO)
 - [2025-05-28] Last version with all conference papers has been submitted to _Neural Networks_ -->
+- [2025-09-08] Additional interactive material has been added to the repository
 - [2025-03-10] Second version with all papers from 2024 has been completed <a href="https://doi.org/10.48550/arXiv.2410.22377">[link]</a>
 - [2024-10-29] The first version of the pre-print has been published on ArXiv

+## 📚 Additional Interactive Material
+To improve the accessibility and usability of the information collected in the paper, we offer a set of additional interactive resources designed to provide deeper insights and facilitate exploration:
+- <a href="https://flager99.github.io/SLR-Spatio-Temporal-GNN/src/interactive-charts.html">Supplementary Statistics</a> - Explore additional statistics on the collected papers to uncover trends;
+- <a href="https://flager99.github.io/SLR-Spatio-Temporal-GNN/src/table-viewer.html">Table Viewer and Plotter</a> - Interact with result tables to sort models by performance and generate visual representations of the results;
+- <a href="https://flager99.github.io/SLR-Spatio-Temporal-GNN/src/models-overview.html">Top Models and Benchmarks</a> - Discover the highest-performing models for each dataset.

 ## 🗂️ Collection of papers
 A total of 2663 records were identified using the search query: